SillyFreak/typst-crudo/docs/manual.typ

 This code file doesn't really consist of multiple parts that are explained separately, but different stages of development.
 The `main()` function declaration should always be presented, and individual parts of the implementation should be shown.
-To do so, the example on the next page always skips _all but one_ of the implementation snippets.
+To do so, It's necessary to skip _all but one_ of the implementation snippets.

-It gets worse when there are multiple parts of the code that evolve: the set of regions will grow, and which regions belong together becomes increasingly complex.
+It gets worse when there are multiple parts of the code that evolve: the set of regions will grow, and which regions must be combined to show the desired code becomes increasingly complex.
-Through this complexity, the advantage of not having to hardcode line numbers vanishes.
+Through this renewed entanglement between source code and Typst markup, the advantage of not having to hardcode line numbers vanishes.

-An additional downside is this: when executed, it would run _all parts of the logic_ (the `todo!()`s notwithstanding), not just the latest one.
-Not even the final form of the code can be tested!
+Here is a concrete example of using regions to display this code in all three stages:

 #man-style.show-example(
   in-raw: false,